kylejones200/psis_4700_applied_ai/webslides/topic_Model-Context-Protocol-MCP.md

 ## Why Context Matters

-Models without context guess.
+Models without context guess
-Models with context reason.
+Models with context reason
 Context tells the model what task, data, and constraints to apply

 > This slide explores an important aspect of working with AI systems.
 Understanding this concept will help you make better decisions when evaluating and deploying AI in your work.